What's the best free ad blocker?

 But online ads aren’t just an annoyance—they also put your privacy at risk.
-These ads are “personalized” or “targeted” based on your browsing history with third-party data brokers buying and selling your web activity so Big Tech can customize its ads.
 Websites use trackers to record what you view, what ads you click and, of course, what you buy.
 It’s a vicious cycle of data theft, and the whole system relies on surveillance.

 Thankfully, you have options.
-More and more people are turning to ad blockers to make their browsing experience cleaner, faster, and less intrusive.
-In this article, we’ll cover how ad-blockers work, what benefits they offer, and the best options available.
+More and more people are turning to ad blockers to make the Web cleaner, faster, and less intrusive.
+In this article, we’ll cover how ad blockers work, what benefits they offer, and the best options available (including Brave).

 How do ad blockers work?

 Most ad blockers start with a list.
-When you tell your browser to load a website, the ad blocker will look at the various resources to load on the site, compare them to a list of known ads, and block those ads accordingly.
+When you tell your browser to load a website, the ad blocker will look at the various resources to load on the site, compare them to a list of known ads, and block accordingly.
+This is called HTTP request blocking, because it blocks certain page elements from loading.

-Ad blockers also follow a list of rules to determine what is—and isn’t—an ad, with further rules to separate “bad” ads from “good” ones.
+Ad blockers also follow a list of rules to determine what is—and isn’t—an ad.
 Ads that clear these rules, and generally stay unobtrusive, might be allowed to get through.
-For example, the popular ad-blocking extension Adblock Plus follows a list of restrictions that includes (but is not limited to): animated ads; video ads with autoplay; and how much space an ad can occupy on a page.
+For example, the popular ad-blocking extension Adblock Plus follows a list of restrictions that includes (but is not limited to): animated ads, video ads with autoplay, and how much space an ad can occupy on a page.

-After checking against lists and rules, most ad blockers use two additional methods to prevent ads from appearing on your screen.
-Below, we’ll take a closer look at both.
+After checking against lists and rules, most ad blockers use an additional method—called element hiding—to prevent ads from appearing on your screen.
+Element hiding: the fallback option of hiding ads that couldn’t be prevented from loading via HTTP request blocking.

-Now that you know how ad blockers work, it’s worth noting which of them are available on Google Chrome.
-Below, we break down the pros and cons of some of the best ad blocker extensions for Google Chrome.
+Now that you know how ad blockers work, let’s look at the pros and cons of some of the best ad blockers.

 - Completely open-source